Overview.

 }Want browser-only verification?

-At Bankr launch, we're committing 5% of token supply to a contributor reward pool.
+$GTG is the protocol's reward token.
+It's live on Base mainnet at the address above.
+5% of supply is earmarked for a contributor reward pool.
 When a ring ships ghost commits, rewards flow to the ring's treasury, not to the signer's personal wallet.

 This is deliberate.
 Auto-transferring tokens to the signer would create an on-chain wallet ↔ ghost commit linkage.
 Anyone watching the contract could correlate Transfer timestamps with ghost commit timestamps and deanonymize signers.
 That defeats the entire protocol.